protonpass/ios-authenticator/README.md

     •    Views: SwiftUI views or UIKit view controllers.
     •    View Models: Components that bind the UI to the underlying domain logic.
 They often call the use cases from the Domain layer and handle state updates for the view.

+### Common Utilities

+- Purpose:
+Provides cross-cutting extensions and utility functions (e.g., extensions on String, Date, etc.) that are useful across multiple packages.
+Holds configuration files (e.g., JSON, plist, or YAML) and loader logic that provide environment-specific settings such as API endpoints or feature toggles.

 ## Dependency manager
 Swift Package Manager